LLM Fine-Tuning Explained: When to Fine-Tune vs When to Use RAG or Prompting

 Managed Services (OpenAI, Bedrock, Vertex)

-OpenAI charges per token for training — currently in the range of $0.003–$0.008 per 1K tokens depending on the model tier.
-A dataset of 1,000 examples at 500 tokens each = 500K tokens = roughly $1.50–$4.00 for a single training run.
-Multiple runs for hyperparameter tuning, plus inference costs on the fine-tuned model, typically bring a complete fine-tuning project to $50–$500 total for small-to-medium datasets.
+OpenAI charges per token for training: roughly $0.003–$0.008 per 1K tokens depending on model tier (2026 pricing).
+A dataset of 1,000 examples at 500 tokens each = 500K tokens = $1.50–$4.00 per run.
+Multiple runs for hyperparameter tuning, plus inference costs, typically put a complete fine-tuning project at $50–$500 total for small-to-medium datasets.

 Self-Hosted (Hugging Face, Custom Infrastructure)